KhartesViewer/khartes/README.md

 in the name, so you can give your fragments names like "sheet 1 / fiber 3", "sheet 1 / fiber 4", etc.

-The sixth column in the fragments list indicates whether the fragment considers the X axis, or the Y axis, to be the vertical direction.
+The sixth column in the fragment list indicates whether the fragment considers the X axis, or the Y axis, to be the vertical direction.
 The direction of the axis is important because khartes only works with single-valued surfaces; the fragment's vertical direction is the direction of the "single value".